mkeller1992/ngx-tooltip-directives/ngx-tooltip-directives-lib/projects/ngx-tooltip-directives/README.md

 # ngx-tooltip-directives

+This library offers three different tooltip directives (string, html and template) and draws inspiration from the no longer maintained [ng2-tooltip-directive](https://www.npmjs.com/package/ng2-tooltip-directive).

+It is compatible with **Angular 16** and above.

-A tooltip is a pop-up tip that appears when you hover over an item or click on it.
+Tooltips are informative pop-up tips that appear when you hover over or click on an item, providing helpful additional information or guidance.

 ## Demo
 Coming soon

 ## Setup

-Install the npm package.
+To install the library, enter the following command in your console:

     npm i ngx-tooltip-directives